ailen-wrx/iFixFlakies_python/README.md

 If a project does not exist, or the script fails run `pytest` on the project, such information wil be recorded in `stat.csv`.

 Inside `stat.csv`, there are 3 states for each project:
- - fail\_to\_clone: fail to find the repository on GitHub, or the project is renamed.
+ - `fail_to_clone`: fail to find the repository on GitHub, or the project is renamed.
- - requirements\_not\_found: fail to detect something like `requirements.txt` to install neccesary dependencies for running `pytest` on the project.
+ - `requirements\_not\_found`: fail to detect something like `requirements.txt` to install neccesary dependencies for running `pytest` on the project.
- - install: successfully install the requirements and run `pytest` on specified tests, with several unexpected situations still included.
+ - `install`: successfully install the requirements and run `pytest` on specified tests, with several unexpected situations still included.